 Mr. John D. Esparza of Austin was appointed by Gov. Rick Perry to the Board of Regents of the Texas Tech University System on Feb.
 14, 2013.
-He currently is a member of the Facilities Committee.
+He currently is a member of the Audit and Academic, Clinical, and Student Affairs Committees.
+Mr. Esparza also chairs the the Board of Trustees of the Carr Scholarship Foundation.
+He previously served on the Facilities Committee.
 Mr. Esparza's term expires on January 31, 2019.

 Mr. Esparza, a graduate of Texas Tech University in Lubbock and a fourth generation West Texas native, serves as president and CEO of Texas Motor Transportation Association (TMTA).
 TMTA, one of the largest trucking associations in the nation, was established in 1932 in Austin.